olibos/rally-release-notes/README.md

 - Test on your local server http://127.0.0.1:5173/

 ## Issue, bug, suggestions ?
-Don't hesitate to open an [issue](https://github.com/olibos/rally-release-notes/issues/new) or even better make a PR with your proposal
+Don't hesitate to open an [issue](https://github.com/olibos/rally-release-notes/issues/new) or even better make a PR with your proposal.